 Stepping into the unknown of the world as it is going to be, and leaving behind the apparent safety of the world as it used to be, can seem risky.
 But when so much of the world around us is changing so fast, the need to change becomes inevitable.

 How can we understand which risks are real, which are not, which risks to take, and which to avoid?

 In 1987, Susan Jeffers told us to “Feel the Fear and Do it Anyway.”
 This is good advice but it doesn’t necessarily help us manage risk.

 Seth Godin sees risk as being about an attitude that we can choose:

 - Do we see the future as risky and frightening?
 Was yesterday was a lot better than today?

 - Or is tomorrow likely to be better?
 Is the future an exciting opportunity?

-And the bottom line, as Peter Drucker pointed out, is that people who take risks generally make about two big mistakes a year.
-People who don’t take risks make about the same.
+The bottom line, as Peter Drucker pointed out, is that people who take risks generally make about two big mistakes a year.
+And people who don’t take risks make about the same.

-In a time of churning, when everything is changing, it is the people who don’t take what seem like risks, but sit with the way the world used to be, who are likely to make the more and bigger mistakes.
+In a time of churning, when everything is changing, it is the people who don’t change, who try to stick with the way the world used to be, who are actually taking the bigger risk.